-It is well-known that, given a smooth family $p: \scr X \to S$ of complex proper schemes over a smooth base $S$, there is a canonical flat connection on the relative algebraic de Rham cohomology groups $H_{DR}^\hdot({\scr X}/S)$, called the \textit{Gauss-Manin connection}.
-More algebraically, let $A$ be a commutative flat $\k$-algebra over a regular subalgebra $B\sset A$.
+It is well-known that, given a smooth family $p: \scr X \to S$ of complex schemes over a smooth base $S$, there is a canonical flat connection on the relative algebraic de Rham cohomology groups $H_{DR}^\hdot({\scr X}/S)$, called the \textit{Gauss-Manin connection}.
+More algebraically, let $A$ be a commutative $\k$-algebra which is smooth over a regular subalgebra $B\sset A$.
 In such a case, the relative algebraic de Rham cohomology may be identified with $HP^B_\idot(A)$, the relative periodic cyclic homology; see, e.g., \cite{FT}.
 The Gauss-Manin connection therefore provides a flat connection on the relative periodic cyclic homology.

-In \cite{Getz}, Getzler extended the definition of Gauss-Manin connection to a noncommutative setting.
-Specifically, let $A$ be a (not necessarily commutative) associative algebra equipped with a {\em central} algebra imbedding $B=\k[x_1,\ldots,x_n]\into A$.
+In \cite{Getz}, Getzler extended the definition of the Gauss-Manin connection to a noncommutative setting.
+Specifically, let $A$ be a (not necessarily commutative) associative algebra equipped with a {\em central} algebra embedding $B=\k[x_1,\ldots,x_n]\into A$.
 Assuming that $A$ is free as a $B$-module, Getzler has defined a flat connection on $HP_\idot^B(A)$.
 Unfortunately, Getzler's definition of the connection involves quite complicated calculations in the Hochschild complex that make it difficult to relate his definition with the classical geometric construction of the Gauss-Manin connection on de Rham cohomology.
 Alternative approaches to the definition of Getzler's connection, also based on homological algebra, were suggested more recently by Kaledin \cite{K} and by Tsygan \cite{T2}.

-Below, we propose a new, geometrically transparent approach for the Gauss-Manin connection using the construction of cyclic homology from the previous subsection.
+Below, we propose a new, geometrically more transparent (we believe) approach for the Gauss-Manin connection using the construction of cyclic homology from the previous subsection.
 Unlike earlier constructions, our formula for the connection on periodic cyclic homology is identical, essentially, to the classic formula for the Gauss-Manin connection in de Rham cohomology, though the objects involved have different meanings.

-Our version of Getzler's result reads as follows:
+Our version of Getzler's result reads as follows.

 \begin{thm} Let $B$ be a commutative algebra.
-Let $A$ be an associative algebra equipped with a central algebra imbedding $B\into A$ such that the quotient $A/B$ is a free $B$-module.
+Let $A$ be an associative algebra equipped with a central algebra embedding $B\into A$ such that the quotient $A/B$ is a free $B$-module.